energinet-open-incubator/innersource-collaboration/guides/issue_trackers.md

 ### Mentioning, notifying people and tasks and cross-referencing
 You can cross-reference all content everywhere by just putting # and the issue number in your text.
 If you do, the referenced element will get a link to the referencing element.
-As example: #90 references the pull request that initially created this document.
+As an example: If you write _"#90"_ you reference the pull request that initially created this document.
 The same works for people.
 You can reference them using @ and their username. @lenucksi or @lauranolling for example.